 CSIS Task Force on Humanitarian Access

 In the last decade, protracted conflicts have become the primary driver of humanitarian needs and donor funding, changing and complicating policy demands required to address evolving crises.
-The Humanitarian Agenda is a new initiative that examines opportunities for improving the delivery of humanitarian assistance and coordination between relevant actors and generate fresh, concrete policy solutions.
+The Humanitarian Agenda examines opportunities for improving the delivery of humanitarian assistance and coordination between relevant actors and generate fresh, concrete policy solutions.

-The CSIS Task Force on Humanitarian Access brings top experts to the table to discuss critical humanitarian access issues.
-Two Senate co-chairs, Cory Booker (D-NJ) and Todd Young (R-IN), are leading this initiative, which includes 22 members ranging from former government and UN officials, to on-the-ground humanitarian implementers, to academics.
-A final report, to be released in the fall of 2019, will provide concrete policy recommendations to enhance access and improve the fundamental outcomes of U.S. foreign assistance.
+The CSIS Task Force on Humanitarian Access brought top experts to the table to discuss critical humanitarian access issues.
+Two Senate co-chairs, Cory Booker (D-NJ) and Todd Young (R-IN), led this initiative, which included 22 members ranging from former government and UN officials to on-the-ground humanitarian implementers to academics.
+The Task Force’s final report, Denial, Delay, Diversion: Tackling Access Challenges, provides concrete policy recommendations to enhance access and improve the fundamental outcomes of U.S. foreign assistance.